Sebaceous cyst Removal

-Sebaceous cysts are common noncancerous cysts of the skin.
+A sebaceous cyst is a round, dome-shaped lump.
+It’s yellow or white, often with a small dark plug through which you might be able to squeeze out oily secretions or pus.
+Sebaceous cysts are common and are noncancerous.
 They are also referred to as Epidermal cysts, Epidermal inclusion cysts and Pilar cysts.
-Sebaceous cysts are mostly found on the face, scalp, neck, or torso.
+Sebaceous cysts are mostly found on the face, scalp, neck, torso and male and female genital areas.
 They grow slowly and are not life-threatening as such, but they may become uncomfortable and can become infected.

-Sebaceous cysts form from blocked sebaceous gland.
-The sebaceous gland produces the oil called sebum that coats your hair and skin.
+Sebaceous cysts form blocked sebaceous glands.
+A sebaceous gland produces oily secretion called sebum that coats our hair and skin.
 Cysts can develop if the gland or its duct, the passage where oil is able to leave,

 Call today to arrange a consultation to remove your Sebaceous Cyst

 Long Lasting Results